12 Top Tips for Tiling a Bathroom

 9.)
 Use the Same Colour Tiles for the Floor and Wall

-By using the same coloured wall and floor tiles as well as similar coloured grouting, this really helps make your bathroom look as if it’s larger than it really is.
+By using the same colored wall and floor tiles as well as similar colored grouting, this helps make your bathroom look as if it’s larger than it is.

 10.)
 Carefully Place Tiles

 Remember the saying that wearing vertical stripes makes you look slimmer?
 The same notion applies to tiles – the human eye will follow the tile line, giving the effect the room is bigger.
 If you have a narrow bathroom, position the tiles so they’re in lines perpendicular to the longest lines.
 Your eye will look at the back of the room instead of the side.

 The key here is to position your tiles in the right way so they give the effect of enhancing the space.
 So, lay your tiles diagonally which will trick your primitive brain into believing there are loads more space than there is - your eyes fix on the diagonal points.
 Clever, right?

 If your bathroom has a low ceiling, you can make your ceiling appear higher by piling rectangular tiles vertically on top of each other.
 By doing this, your eyes are drawn to the vertical lines that reach up to the ceiling which, in turn, accentuates the height of the wall.

 - Garden / Landscaping / Patio — 260